What to Do if Your Computer Monitor Starts Flickering

-2. Check Power
+2. Check the Power

-3. Check Display Settings
+3. Check Display Settings (Windows)

-- Right-click a blank space on the desktop and select your display settings.
+- Right-click a blank space on the desktop and select your graphics card—NVIDIA Control Panel in this example.
 The menu option will vary depending on the manufacturer of your video card.
-On my PC, the entry says “NVIDIA Control Panel.”

 4. Check Your Graphics Card